-For the program year, 79 households were assisted through CDBG funded housing activities.
-For these households: 34 were white, 20 were Black/African American, 24 were Asian, and 1 identified as a mixed-race household, 2 households identified as Hispanic, and 30 were female-headed households.
-Totals for all CDBG funded activities are in the table above.
+For the program year, 101 households were assisted through CDBG funded housing activities.
+For these households: 46 were white, 15 were Black/African American, 31 were Asian, and 11 identified as a

-The City assisted 1,369 persons with ESG and ESG-CV program funding.
+The City assisted 1,369 persons with ESG program funding.
 Of those served, 214 were white, 752 were Black/African American, 71 were Asian, 71 were American Indian/Native American, 4 were Native Hawaiian/Other Pacific Islander, 232 were multiple races, and 25 declined to comment/did not know or data was not collected.
 Of these, 90 identified as Hispanic/Latino.